Rent safe and private dog parks hosted by locals

 An overview of how dogs learn

-Dogs primarily learn through association.
-They don’t think about the world the same way humans do.
-Researchers don’t believe they are able to recall exact past events precisely like we can.
-They also have poorer short term memories that might prevent them from clearly remembering even what happened just a few minutes ago.
+Our canine companions primarily learn through association.
+Researchers are coming to believe they do have episodic memories—the ability to recall a specific past event—but probably not to the degree of our own.
+(That means your pup doesn't spend time reliving their most embarrassing moments like you might.)
+Domestic dogs also have poorer short term memories that might prevent them from clearly remembering what happened even just a few minutes ago.

 Operant conditioning learning theory